-- All "Transfer” students who are under 21 years of age with less than twelve (12) credit hours, prior to the start of his/her registered semester.
+- all “Transfer” students who are under 21 years of age with less than 12 (twelve) credit hours excluding dual credit hours, prior to the start of the first registered semester

 One (1) academic year for:

-- All "Transfer” students who are under 21 years of age with twelve (12) credit hours or more and less than sixty (60) credit hours, prior to the start of his/her registered semester.
+- all “Transfer” students who are under 21 years of age with 12 (twelve) credit hours or more excluding dual credit hours, prior to the start of the first registered semester

-Students' who meet the requirements within an academic year Housing Contract will be required to fulfill the applicable contract and meal plan requirement when assigned in a residential hall environment.
-Housing contracts are for an academic year (fall and spring.)
+Students who meet the requirements within an Academic Year Housing Contract will be required to fulfill the applicable contract and eat in the University dining facilities when assigned in a residence hall environment.
+Housing contracts are for an academic year (fall and spring).

 Students may file for an exemption to this requirement for the following reasons:

 - Living with a parent at their legal, full-time residence within 45 miles of campus